imanishbarnwal/Events-And-Hackathons/README.md

 <!-- Add events Fest etc must Valid Links -->

 ### 1- **GirlScript Summer of Code** [Link](https://gssoc.girlscript.tech/)
+	     Registration Starts

-GirlScript Summer of Code is a three-month-long Open- Source Program conducted by GirlScript Foundation.
+***GirlScript Summer of Code*** is a three-month-long Open- Source Program conducted by GirlScript Foundation.
 The participants get a chance to contribute to numerous projects under the guidance of skilled mentors.
 </details>